JerryI/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 - `drag` - provides a list of two coordinates
 - `zoom` - provides one relative scaling number
 - `click` - provides coordinates, where the cursor clicked
+- `mousemove` - provides coordinates of a mouse
+- `mouseover` - provides coordinates once, when a mouse appears at a div

+for 3D graphics the following events are provided
+- `transform` - sends an association with a new position of a dragged object

 :::note
 Event handlers wrapped around graphics primitives are parts of [wljs-graphics-d3](https://github.com/JerryI/wljs-graphics-d3) library.